oxidecomputer/amd-host-image-builder/README.md

 See the subsections below for more details.

-The Makefile includes a target that builds a schema and stores it into file `efs.schema.json` in the project root directory.
+Running `cargo xtask schema` builds the schema and stores it into `/out/efs.schema.json`.

 We recommend using an editor that can match the document against a schema when editing the configuration.
 For example, IntelliJ IDEA is known to work by setting a mapping between the file